danyal14/docker-compose-lamp/README.md

 # LAMP stack built with Docker Compose

+This is a forked project, additional changes are made to .env and docker-compose.yml

 ![Landing Page](https://preview.ibb.co/gOTa0y/LAMP_STACK.png)

 This is a basic LAMP stack environment built using Docker Compose.
 It consists following: